-The County of Los Angeles has historically significantly increased the assessed value of the Unit.
+Historically, the County of Los Angeles has increased the assessed value of the Unit annually.
 However, given the current price environment, Ad Valorem taxes are estimated to remain flat for the Plan period.
 Determination of actual tax levies will be based on assessor valuation, driven by oil price and cost projections.